 American Occupational Therapy Association.
 (2011).
 The philosophical base of occupational therapy.
 American Journal of Occupational Therapy, 65 (6 Suppl.)

-In addition to UWM Graduate School requirements, those applying into the program must meet the departmental requirements found under the Admission heading on the UWM Graduate School website.
+You must first meet the admission requirements of the UWM Graduate School .
+In addition to UWM Graduate School requirements, you must be prepared to meet the departmental requirements found under the Admission section in the UWM Academic Catalog .

 Year 1: Fall

 |OCCTHPY 705: Occupational Therapy in Physical Rehabilitation I||3|

 |OCCTHPY 720: Application of Occupational Science and Occupational Therapy Theory||3|

 |OCCTHPY 721: Foundations of Professional Practice in Occupational Therapy||2|